 When both the student's sponsor and the chair of his or her defense committee have approved the draft as acceptable for defense, it may be distributed to the rest of the committee.

-The Application for the Dissertation Defense form will be submitted to the GSAS Dissertation Office by the program director, not by the student, as soon as the five proposed examiners have been finalized.
+The Application for the Dissertation Defense form will be submitted to the GSAS Dissertation Office by the program director, not by the student, as soon as the defense has been scheduled.
 This form must be reviewed and approved by GSAS before the defense may take place.
 The Dissertation Office will receive this form from the program office at least four weeks--but no fewer than two weeks—before the scheduled defense date.
 Applications received less than two weeks before the proposed defense date will require that the defense be rescheduled.

 The doctoral defense will be conducted by a committee composed of exactly five members.
 It is the responsibility of the student's sponsor and/or defense chair, not the student, to choose and invite the final two members of the defense committee.
 GSAS policy states that students should NOT be put in the position of approaching faculty members about serving on their committee.

 In recognition of the increasing interdisciplinarity of work being done in many doctoral programs, as of the 2010/2011 academic year, GSAS has broadened the definition of "insider" and "outsider" as applied to defense committees.
 For the Communications program it will allow a committee that has either one or two outsiders and at least two faculty advisers from the Communications subcommittee.
 The composition of the final defense committee must therefore fulfill all of the following conditions:

 - at least three of the five members, the "insiders," must be from GSAS's list of approved Ph.D. sponsors, AND